 According to Figure 17 based on a survey of approximately 500 consumers in Greece, it seems that most consumers have limited-moderate knowledge (and therefore awareness) about food waste (Kitsara, 2017).
 In general, the food waste occurs in developed economies because of the inefficiency of marketing chains, the underdeveloped distribution channels of businesses, and the "aesthetic" standards set by large supermarket chains.
 Approximately, one million tons are produced by households and almost 400,000 come from commercial enterprises and services (e.g., food retailing, hotels, food wholesalers, educational institutions, hospitals, restaurants, etc.).
-The hospitality and food service sector, as well as the wholesale and retail sectors produce 260,000 and 80,000 tons of food waste generated by commercial businesses and services in Greece.
-Along the supply chain (food production \rightarrow control processing \rightarrow trade \rightarrow food/households) there are dozens of ways-reasons that cause food waste (for example, losses in transportation and storage/production that does not meet specifications/spent products/meals not consumed).
+The hospitality and food service sector, as well as the wholesale and retail sectors produce 260,000 and 80,000 tons of food waste per year, respectively.
+Of this, almost 90,000 tons come from hotels, over 20% of all food waste generated by commercial businesses and services in Greece.
+Along the supply chain (food production control processing trade food/households) there are dozens of ways-reasons that cause food waste (for example, losses in transportation and storage/production that does not meet specifications/spent products/meals not consumed).
 Therefore, the overall data reveals a lack of, and almost non-existent, care to mitigate the production of waste.